martinit18/nested_fit/README.md

 The present version is 5.6.8\
 New features:
+- New 2D Lennard-Jones functions added
+- New benchmark notebook available
 - New function to visualizing the capacty heat for POTENTIAL calculations
 - Latex input support for compound variable names (i.e. x_{sub})
 - PyPI available development builds